zrcxvs/nexus-cli/CONTRIBUTING.md

 ## Resolving Issues

-Pull requests are the way concrete changes are made to the code, documentation, and dependencies of the Nexus network.
+Pull requests are the way concrete changes are made to the code, documentation, and dependencies of the Nexus CLI.

 Before making a large change, it is usually a good idea to first open an issue describing the change to solicit feedback and guidance.
 This will increase the likelihood of the PR getting merged.
 Striking up a discussion on the [Discord][discord] to let the community know